 Free Kindle ebooks sell ebooks in the end through a complex algorithm that Amazon uses to calculate an individual ebook’s sales rank.
 In simple terms, each free ebook that is downloaded counts towards the ebook’s sales ranking.

 Your book will drop in sales rank in the paid list from the time your free promotion begins to the time it ends.
-However, since sales rank takes previous sales into account as well as recent sales, your previous paid rank will influence your new rank when your book enters the paid categories again.
+However, since sales rank takes previous sales into account as well as recent sales, your previous paid rank will influence your new rank when your book enters the paid categories again.”

 A short history of Kindle free ebooks

-In the Kindle Store, the Best Sellers Rank is divided into Free and Paid lists.
-If you enrol in KDP Select, your book will have a ranking in the Free list during its free promotional period.
+“In the Kindle Store, the Best Sellers Rank is divided into Free and Paid lists.
+If you enroll in KDP Select, your book will have a ranking in the Free list during its free promotional period.

 With so little hard information to go on, understanding how Kindle free ebooks sell ebooks is difficult to calculate.